manasa-arun/python/content/en/Tips/python-create-list-with-numbers-between-2-values.md

 ---
-title: "python create list with numbers between 2 values"
+title: "Python create list with numbers between 2 values"
-description: " range function can use to create list with numbers between 2 values in python"
+description: " range function can use to create list with numbers between 2 values in Python"
 date: "2022-04-29T10:32:05+09:00"
 draft: false
 link: "creating list with numbers strings"
 author: "harika"
 ---
 ## introduction:
-`List` is a compound data type in python. list is a set of values of different data types.
+`List` is a compound data type in Python. list is a set of values of different data types.

 list values separated with , and enclosed with in square brackets([]).